clu8/2048/README.md

 To run the front end:

-1. Install Flask using "pip install Flask"
+1. Install Flask using `pip install Flask`
-2. In the main directory, run "python app.py", then go to localhost:5000
+2. In the main directory, run `python app.py`, then navigate to `localhost:5000`

 Files
 -----